ttakahari/PerformanceCounterCollector/README.md

 # PerformanceCounterCollector

-The library for collecting values of Performance Counter, and for helping it.
+Collecting values of Performance Counter, and for helping it.

 If you want to collect at regular intervals, jump to [here](https://github.com/ttakahari/PerformanceCounterCollector#intervals).